Published On: January 6th, 2025

 All this means I don’t have to buy things in plastic bottles or tubs destined to be thrown away or channelled into the resource-intensive recycling system.

-Calendula salve setting in recycled tins.
+About 15 pots of calendula salve setting in recycled tins.

-• Calming eczema and other skin irritations.
+• Calming for eczema and other skin irritations.

-• Healing wounds, cuts and bruises.
+• Healing for wounds, cuts and bruises.

-And for those without gardens, flowers thieved from friends (with permission!) or wild-foraged from streetscapes will work just as well, too, as long as you make sure they haven’t been doused with sprays.
+And for those without gardens, calendula flowers thieved from friends (with permission!) or wild-foraged from streetscapes will work just as well, too, as long as you make sure they haven’t been doused with sprays.

 Part 1: Make the solar-infused herbal oil